Time-dependent global sensitivity analysis of the Doyle-Fuller-Newman model: Declaration of competing interest

 \section{Declaration of competing interest}

 Michele Spinola and Christoph Weißinger are employees at Capgemini Engineering.
 The remaining authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.
-Elia Zonta, Ivana Jovanovic Buha, Hans-Joachim Bungartz and Andreas Jossen also declare no conflicts of interest.